 Julia has worked in several regulatory jurisdictions and international financial institutions across Europe.
 She actively supports the development of education in financial management and personal development for women in business.
 As a non-executive director she has chaired the Dublin City Arts, Culture and Sports Strategy Committee which included initiatives such as the Tall Ships, One City One Book with the Dublin City Arts Officer, the Dublin City Economics sub-committee and a member of North Dublin Development Coalition, an economic think tank at DCU for five years.
 She has also been a member of several professional, not-for-profit organisations and local organisations, such as Dublin Chamber of Commerce, Dublin Enterprise Board, Ballymun Regeneration Ltd, the Royal Irish Academy of Music, the Ballymun Partnership and St James Hospital Dublin where she chaired both the Audit Committee and the Ethics Committee for the hospital.

-Niamh is Head of Advocacy and Communications with Respond.
-She has been working within the field of housing, homelessness and drug use for almost 20 years.
-Prior to joining Respond she was the Head of Policy and Communications for the Simon Communities in Ireland and the National Spokesperson speaking on behalf of the Simon Communities on national policy, advocacy and strategy matters.
-Niamh worked with Merchant’s Quay Ireland (Homeless and Drugs Services) before this in the areas of policy and communications.
-She was a member of the National Homeless Consultative Committee (NHCC) from 2008 and the NHCC Data Subgroup which worked to ensure the publication of monthly reports on the number of people in emergency accommodation.
-She was the Irish Representative on the FEANTSA (European Umbrella group of organisations working on homelessness) Administrative Council from 2011-2013, nominated onto to the FEANTSA Expert Health Working Group 2011-2018, and onto the FEANTSA Homeless and Health Expert Cluster and the Women and Homelessness Expert Cluster in 2018.
+Niamh Randall is Head of Advocacy and Communications and Spokesperson with Respond.
+She has been working within the field of housing, homelessness and drug use for almost 20 years, working with the Simon Communities of Ireland as Head of Policy and Communications and National Spokesperson for more than 10 years and Merchant’s Quay Ireland Homeless and Drugs Services in the areas of policy and communications.
+Niamh was a member of the National Homeless Consultative Committee (NHCC) from 2008 and the NHCC Data Subgroup.
+She was the Irish Representative on the Administrative Council of FEANTSA (European Umbrella group of organisations working on homelessness) from 2011-2013 nominated onto to the FEANTSA Expert Health Working Group 2011-2018, and onto the FEANTSA Homeless and Health Expert Cluster and the Women and Homelessness Expert Cluster in 2018.
 She also represented the Drug Policy Action Group on the EU Civil Society Forum on Drug Issues from 2006 to 2008.
-She has a degree in Sociology and Social Policy (UCD); a Master’s of Science in Drug Policy (TCD); a Degree in Social Policy and Sociology (UCD); a Professional Diploma in Human Rights and Equality (IPA/IHREC); and a Certificate in Housing (ICSH/CIH.
+Niamh holds a Master’s of Science in Drug Policy (TCD); a Degree in Social Policy and Sociology (UCD); a Professional Diploma in Human Rights and Equality (IPA/IHREC); and a Certificate in Housing (ICSH/CIH.